darianstlex/efx-forms/docs-site/docs/contributing.md

 This command:
 1. Cleans the `lib/` directory
-2. Compiles TypeScript
+2. Compiles TypeScript to ESM
-3. Runs `npmize` to create the ESM build in `lib/mjs/`
+3. Adds `.js` extensions to relative imports for ESM compatibility
+4. Copies package metadata to `lib/`

 ## Running Tests